 The notion of combination therapy is not new in the battle against cancer.
 However, the integration of Crizotinib into this regimen represents a significant advancement, especially for those with advanced NSCLC.
 The drug targets the anaplastic lymphoma kinase (ALK) and ROS1 genes, both of which can play a role in the development and progression of cancer.

 When used alongside chemotherapy or radiation, Crizotinib can potentially enhance the efficacy of these treatments.
-Studies suggest that the combination can lead to a more significant reduction in tumor size and, in some cases, extend the survival rates of patients.
+Studies suggest that the combination can lead to a more significant reduction in tumour size and, in some cases, extend the survival rates of patients.
 The reasoning behind this is that while chemotherapy and radiation target cancer cells more broadly, Crizotinib offers a targeted attack, disrupting the specific pathways that allow cancer cells to grow and proliferate.

 Adequate nutrition plays a crucial role in cancer care, helping to strengthen the body during treatments like chemotherapy, radiation, and targeted therapies.
 Patients undergoing treatment with Crizotinib, especially in combination with other therapies, should focus on a balanced diet rich in fruits, vegetables, and whole grains.
-Foods high in antioxidants, vitamins, and minerals can support the body's natural defense system and promote healing.
+Foods high in antioxidants, vitamins, and minerals can support the body's natural d system and promote healing.

 Examples of beneficial foods include spinach, berries, and nuts, all known for their nutrient-packed profiles.
 Maintaining a healthy diet can also help manage side effects associated with cancer treatments, ensuring that patients remain as strong and resilient as possible throughout their journey.